 Differences Between a Santoku and Chef Knife

 For some newbies, it often easy to mistake a santoku knife from a chef knife because they are similar in function.
-At a glance, the santoku is sometimes said to be the Japanese version of Western type Chef Knife.
+At a glance, the santoku is sometimes said to be the Japanese version of Western-type Chef Knife.
 However, there are some specified differences in their physical features and functionality.
-These differences fall into the category of Size, type of blade, uses, and weight.
+These differences fall into the category of size, type of blade, uses, and weight.

 The Blade Features – Santoku Knife vs Chef Knife

-One prominent feature that differentiates the santoku from western chef knife is the blade.
+One prominent feature that differentiates the santoku from the western chef knife is the blade.
 Now, when you look at the Santoku Knife, you find hollow like indentation at the edge of the steel blade.
-This feature enables the knife to form air pockets that help prevent food from sticking to surface.
+This feature enables the knife to form air pockets that help prevent food from sticking to the surface.